develprr/StoreApi/README.md

 ```
  az cosmosdb keys list --type connection-strings \
       --resource-group foodStoreRG \
-      --name food-store-2024-03-19
+      --name food-store-2024-03-20
 ```

-Then, take the primary connection string (the first one on the list) and set it to the environment variable COSMOS_CONNECTION_STRING.
+Then, take the primary connection string (the first one on the list) and update connectionString variable accordingly in your appsettings.json file.

 If you are using a native Linux or a Linux subsystem on Windows, you can edit .bashrc file and addd the connection string as a global variable: